palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/README.md

 | 09 | [Mobile (Appium sample app)](../09-mobile-appium) | Mobile | Appium |
 | 10 | [TodoMVC](../10-productivity-todomvc) | Productivity/SaaS | Playwright |

-## What I'd want you to take away from this folder
+## What this folder is really about

-Ten green checkmarks don't tell you much about how someone thinks.
-What I'd rather you notice: I score risk before I write a test case, and I can show you three findings that came directly from that scoring, not from luck ([`risk-register.md`](risk-register.md)).
-I've changed tools mid-project when the evidence said the first choice was wrong, and I kept the record of *why* ([`tool-tech-matrix.md`](tool-tech-matrix.md)).
-And when something couldn't be verified — Project 09's mobile suite, run without a real device available — I said so directly instead of letting a green folder imply otherwise.
-That last one is the habit I'd want a team to trust me on most.
+Ten green checkmarks don't say much about how someone thinks.
+What matters more to me: I score risk before writing a test case, and this folder can point to three findings that came directly from that scoring, not from luck ([`risk-register.md`](risk-register.md)).
+I've changed tools mid-project when the evidence said the first choice was wrong, and kept the record of *why* instead of quietly rewriting history ([`tool-tech-matrix.md`](tool-tech-matrix.md)).
+And when something couldn't be verified — Project 09's mobile suite, written without a real device available to run it against — that gets said directly instead of letting a green folder imply otherwise.
+That habit, more than any of the tools, is the one I care most about keeping.